ivan-guerra/programmador.com/content/posts/sierpinski.md

 tags: ["cli-tools", "c++", "ncurses"]
 ---

 Do you remember when you first learned about recursion?
-I asked myself this question the other day.
-The thought triggered a memory from my CS101 Java course back in 2013.
-I remembered reading the textbook and seeing some fractal triangle thing the author generated with something like 20 lines of code.
-I also remember being confused and not "getting it" at the time.
-It has been over a decade now.
+The thought triggered a memory from an old CS101 Java course.
+The textbook had some fractal triangle thing made with only 20 lines of code.
+At the time, it was a confusing 20 lines of code.
-I like to believe I understand the concept of recursion much better these day.
-That said, the memory still bothered me so I decided to look up what that program was about.

-A quick search on Google for "fractal triangle recursion" led me straight to the Sierpinski triangle[^1].
-After skimming the wiki page, I figured writing a Sierpinski triangle generator would be a fun afternoon task.
-Hell, I could even redeem 2013 me a little bit by making a pretty terminal visualization using ncurses.
+A quick search on Google for "fractal triangle recursion" led straight to the Sierpinski triangle[^1].
+A Sierpinski triangle generator with an ncurses visualization is a fun afternoon project.

 ## The Recursive Approach

-The classic Sierpinski triangle algorithm shown on Wikipedia is what I remember reading in my textbook:
+Here's the description of the Sierpinski triangle algorithm straight from
+Wikipedia:

 1. Start with an equilateral triangle.
 2. Subdivide it into four smaller congruent equilateral triangles and remove the central triangle.
 3. Repeat step 2 with each of the remaining smaller triangles infinitely.

- A possible implementation of this algorithm is shown below:
+Below is one possible implementation of the algorithm:

 ```cpp
 struct Point2D {